 Typical neutralisation reactions involving mixing a soluble acid with a soluble base (alkali) include

-Note: you can prepare a salt by doing the acid–alkali addition either way round but in either case the volume of acid or alkali needed for neutralisation = the volume reading X at pH 7 (univ. ind. green).
+Note: You can prepare a salt, or analyse an acid or alkaline solution by doing an acid–alkali addition either way round but in either case the volume of acid or alkali needed for neutralisation = the volume reading X at pH 7 (univ. ind. green).

 In terms of H+ and OH– ions: Initially a high concentration of OH–, so solution very alkaline, but as the H+ is steadily added, the OH– ions are neutralised to water.
 Therefore the OH– concentration steadily falls as does the pH because the solution becomes less alkaline.
 At pH 7, neutral there are very tiny equal concentrations of H+ and OH–.
 If excess acid is added, the pH steadily falls to around 1 as the concentration of H+ from the acid rises.

 Blue graph line: If you add a strong alkali to a strong acid (univ. ind. = red), the pH starts at about 0-1 and only rises a little at first with the colour still quite red.
 Then on further addition of alkali the pH rises more sharply as the colour changes from red ==> orange ==> yellow and eventually at the neutralisation point at pH 7 the univ. ind. is green.
 This is the point where the salt is 100% formed.
 With excess alkali the pH continues to rise and then levels out to about 13 as the indicator colour changes through dark green ==> blue ==> purple.